 (EPA – WASHINGTON, D.C.) – Today, EPA announced 17 enforcement actions for violations of the Lead Renovation, Repair and Painting rule (RRP).
 The RRP rule protects homeowners and tenants from dangerous lead dust that can be left behind after common renovation, repair, and painting work.
 It requires that contractors and subcontractors be properly trained and certified, and […]

-(Jeff Sorg, OnlineEd® – Portland, OR) Anyone doing work in Oregon for compensation in any construction related activity that involves improvements to real estate is to be licensed with the Oregon Construction Contractor Board.
-These are some exemptions from licensure, provided the is no advertising to obtain the work, including over the Internet, business card, sign or device: If the […]
+(Jeff Sorg, OnlineEd® – Portland, OR) Anyone doing work in Oregon for compensation in any construction-related activity that involves improvements to real estate is to be licensed with the Oregon Construction Contractor Board.
+There are some exemptions from licensure, provided there isn’t any advertising to obtain the work, including over the internet, business cards, and signs.
+These are two exceptions: […]

 (October 7, 2011 – Oregon Construction Contractors Board) – Senate Bill 155 (2011) paved the way in July for the Oregon Construction Contractors Board (CCB) to adopt temporary rules exempting electrical and plumbing contractors from some of the residential continuing education requirements.
 At the September 27, 2011 meeting, Board members adopted rules to permanently provide those […]

 (Jeff Sorg, OnlineEd – Portland, OR) Anyone who advertises, works, or bids as a home inspector is required to be certified by the Oregon Construction Contractors Board (“CCB”) as a home inspector.
 Any individual who, for a fee, inspects and delivers a report on the overall physical condition of a residential structure is considered to […]

 The Construction Contractors Board (CCB) conducted a sting operation designed to curb uncertified locksmith and unlicensed contractor activity in the area.
 The Portland ABC affiliate KATU participated and filmed the action.